electric-sql/legacy-cli/README.md

 `migrations build [--help] [--verbose] [--postgres] [--satellite] [--dir MIGRATIONS_DIR]`

-Builds a javascript file at `dist/index.js` that contains all your migrations with Electric DB's added DDL and some metadata.
+Builds a javascript file at `dist/index.js` that contains all your migrations with ElectricSQL DB's added DDL and some metadata.

 The metadata in this file will have a `"env": "local" to indicate the it was built from your local files